 Islas Rosario

 These islands off the coast of Cartagena have private resorts and hotels.
 Note though, that getting to them does require time, and if you’d like to go for a day trip, you must do so through a tour agency that will hire a boat for you to do water activities.
-Here’s one we recommend!
+I recommend checking out the Get Your Guide Islas Rosario tours on the website.

 We had friends stay in a bougie resort on one of these islands, and dare I say that our friends were not immune to Cartagena’s famous power outages even by paying top dollar.
 Beware of blackouts.